tobyfey/docassemble-protocoldeterminator/README.md

 ## Selecting Specific Issues and Clones

+First, we need to figure out the legal issue the user is facing.
 The Protocol Determinator first tries to figure out the user's legal issue by starting at the top.
 Each of these choices has it's own subsets

 The interview allows you to pick the specific legal issue by selecting subsets within an issue and a "clone" issue when appropriate.
 A clone issue is the same issue that has different information because of the different jurisdiction or the stage of the problem.